ChrisWiegman/chriswiegman.com/content/posts/2013-05-29-excluding-a-category-from-your-wordpress-homepage.md

 #### 4.)
 Tell WordPress to run your function

 Just because we’ve added a function doesn’t mean WordPress will use it.
-A function by itself does nothing if not call from somewhere so we’re going to&nbsp;_hook_ it into WordPress and tell it to run before WordPress gets our posts from the database.
-Use the following code, either before or after the function you created in _functions.php&nbsp;_to tell WordPress to run it.
+A function by itself does nothing if not call from somewhere so we’re going to _hook_ it into WordPress and tell it to run before WordPress gets our posts from the database.
+Use the following code, either before or after the function you created in _functions.php _to tell WordPress to run it.

 <pre class="wp-block-code" aria-describedby="shcb-language-45" data-shcb-language-name="PHP" data-shcb-language-slug="php"><span><code class="hljs language-php">add_filter( &lt;span class="hljs-string">'pre_get_posts'&lt;/span>, &lt;span class="hljs-string">'my_exclude_category'&lt;/span> );</code></span><small class="shcb-language" id="shcb-language-45"><span class="shcb-language__label">Code language:</span> <span class="shcb-language__name">PHP</span> <span class="shcb-language__paren">(</span><span class="shcb-language__slug">php</span><span class="shcb-language__paren">)</span></small></pre>

-Note the&nbsp;_pre\_get\_posts.&nbsp;_This tells WordPress when to run the hook, in this case before getting the posts from the database.
-Next&nbsp;_my\_exclude\_category_ tells WordPress what function to run at&nbsp;_pre\_get\_posts.&nbsp;_This is how WordPress hooks work and is used throughout WordPress themes and plugins.
-Every time you see an&nbsp;_add_action_ line in your code the first part is where to run the action and the second is the action to run.
+Note the _pre\_get\_posts. _This tells WordPress when to run the hook, in this case before getting the posts from the database.
+Next _my\_exclude\_category_ tells WordPress what function to run at _pre\_get\_posts. _This is how WordPress hooks work and is used throughout WordPress themes and plugins.
+Every time you see an _add_action_ line in your code the first part is where to run the action and the second is the action to run.

 #### 5.)
 Check your blog page.